chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ### Staging area

 The **staging area** holds all the files that are ready to added to the project and shared with others.
 The staging area can be compared to the pallet in our example.
 Everything that is 'done' and ready to be loaded on the truck gets placed on the pallet.
 To put a file into the staging area (i.e. add  it to the pallet), you will use the `git add` command (described below).
-Just like a pallet, you can continue to add files to the pallet, essentially indefinitely.
-When you are done making all the changes you want to, you move the pallet into the truck.
+Just like a pallet, you can continue to add files to the staging area, essentially indefinitely.
 While things are still in the staging area (on the pallet), it is fairly easy to add more files, remove files, change files, etc.

 #### The big picture